Healthy-Coding/DjangoDBIntegration/readme.txt

 For security reasons, the username and passwords are stored in user.py file.
 Ask someone in Healthy-Coding group for this information.

+Because of cache rendering errors, you will need to install this cache cleaner (https://github.com/rdegges/django-clear-cache)

 Open a terminal, cd into the directory that contains manage.py file.
 Run >>python manage.py runserver

 You should be prompted to open a local host URL.
 Add “/ListIndex” to that local URL to see the ListIndex page.